Fcalabrese-11/mineralogical_heterogeneity/README.md

 ## Overview

 This pipeline processes hyperspectral Raman maps and turns raw pixel spectra into quantitative mineralogy and diversity metrics.
-It ships ready to run on a small example (sample `MN`).
+It uses a ready-to-run small example (sample `MN`).
 Running it on new data means editing a single file, `config.R`.